Bishop-333/OmegA-mod/README.md

 ![OmegA Logo](omega_logo.svg)

-OmegA is a mod for OpenArena which have for goal to fix bugs and add cool features for competitive gameplay.
+OmegA is a mod for OpenArena which has for goal to fix bugs and add cool features for competitive gameplay.
 It takes inspiration from different mods like Aftershock or Ratmod.

 List of the cvars/additions :